octoblu/meshblu-secure-chat/README.md

 ## Meshblu Secure Chat

-Securely or not-so-securely send message from one devices to another.
+Securely or not-so-securely send message from one device to another.

 ### Setup:
 `./setup.sh joe-smith` - username must not include spaces